openthread/ot-docs/site/en/guides/commissioner/build.md

 ```

 > Note: If you're using the default configuration settings in the
-`non-ccm-config.json` file, you don't need to pass it.
+`non-ccm-config.json` file, you don't need to pass it to
+`commissioner-cli`.

 ## Commission a joiner